tghastly/PYNQ-1/docs/source/overlays/overlays_overview.rst

 Design of custom hardware or accelerators is a specialised task for an FPGA designer.
 Creating and packaging overlays, and integration of custom hardware into a PYNQ overlay will be covered in later sections, but the design of hardware IP will not be discussed in detail.
 An FPGA designer can choose their preferred way of developing IP for a PYNQ overlay - HDL, High Level Synthesis, other methods of designing hardware.

-The next section will consider how PYNQ can be used with external peripherals and interfaces.